proycon/sxmo-docs/USERGUIDE.md

 ### **Time**

-The time is shown in 24 hour format as the last item in the status bar.
+The current time is shown in 24 hour format as the last item in the status bar.

 ## **Screen Lock**